project-alice-assistant/docs/docs/setup/README.md

 - **do not place any wpa_supplicant.conf or ssh file in /boot**
 - **do not boot your raspberry before doing this next point!!**
 - **Edit the /boot/ProjectAlice.yaml file**.
 If there's no ProjectAlice.yaml file on the /boot partition, grab the latest from sources: [ProjectAlice.yaml](https://github.com/project-alice-assistant/ProjectAlice/blob/master/ProjectAlice.yaml)
-- Configure it according to your informations and needs.
+- Configure it according to your information and needs.
 All configuration have a little explanation but most should be self explanatory.
 - Make sure to have a space after the colons:
    - Wrong: `forceRewrite:yes`
    - Correct: `forceRewrite: yes`